COVID: Bangladesh faces vaccine shortage as India halts exports | DW | 14.04.2021

 Bangladesh's COVID vaccination efforts have been hit hard after India halted coronavirus vaccine shipments.
-India has paused exports amid a surge in new infections and a rising death toll.
+India has paused exports during a surge in new infections and a rising death toll.

 Millions of Bangladeshis have registered online to receive a shot since the vaccination drive started in February

-Bangladesh has been swept for the past month by a fresh coronavirus wave that has seen daily infections rise seven-fold and deaths triple.
+Bangladesh has been swept for the past month by a new wave of the coronavirus that has seen daily infections rise sevenfold and deaths triple.
 In total, around 700,000 cases and nearly 10,000 deaths have been recorded so far.

-However, health experts fear the actual death and infection rate could be much higher.
+Health experts fear that the real rate of deaths and infections could be much higher.
 They say it's difficult to ascertain the real figure as only a small number of the nation's 167 million people are able to get tested for COVID.

 Niloy registered himself for the vaccine immediately after the government started the mass vaccination program earlier this year.

-Bangladesh managed to get over 10 million vaccine doses from neighboring India, some as a gift, and the rest as part of a commercial deal with the Serum Institute of India (SII), which is manufacturing the Oxford-AstraZeneca COVID vaccine.
+Bangladesh managed to get more than 10 million vaccine doses from neighboring India, some as a gift, and the rest as part of a commercial deal with the Serum Institute of India (SII), which is manufacturing the Oxford-AstraZeneca COVID-19 vaccine.

 "Bangladesh started the vaccination program very early in comparison to many other countries in the world," Niloy told DW.